DUI Penalties under Canada’s New Impaired Driving Law

 Though its ultimate objective is laudable, many aspects of the laws are controversial.
 It creates a menu of new offences that punish drivers according to the level of THC found in their blood, despite the absence of a scientific consensus establishing the link between THC levels and impairment.
 The updated Impaired Driving Laws implement mandatory roadside screening for alcohol impairment, meaning a police officer no longer needs to have reasonable grounds to ask a driver to provide a breath sample.
 This aspect of the impaired driving law is on questionable constitutional footing, and will inevitably be the subject of a strong challenge in our Canadian courts.

-Presumption of Innocence?
+Where is the Presumption of Innocence?

 The updated Impaired Driving Laws also eliminate some defences that have traditionally been available to an accused, by placing a burden on an accused person to rebut the presumption that the Blood Alcohol Content (BAC) level obtained by police accurately reflects the level of impairment of the accused when they were driving.
 Like the other changes to the Impaired Laws, this too will likely be the subject of a Charter challenge.